Binali2142/Airline-Data-Analysis-SQL-Project/README.md

 ```

 ## How to Use
-You can download the SQL queries file from this repository.
+You can download the SQL queries file from this repository. <br>
-Create Database called Arilines_data.
+Create Database called Arilines_data.<br>
-Populate the Airline table with relevant data (e.g., airline names, regions, aircraft types, landed weights, etc.).
+Populate the Airline table with relevant data (e.g., airline names, regions, aircraft types, landed weights, etc.).<br>
 Execute the queries on your SQL database to answer the business questions.

 ## Tools Used
 SQL: For querying and analysis. <br>
 Relational Database: To store and manage airline data.

-## Conclusion
-This project demonstrates the use of SQL for solving key analytical questions in the aviation industry.
-The insights obtained can help airlines optimize their operations, understand regional trends, and evaluate aircraft performance.
+## Author – Qasim Ali Mahamed
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

+# END PROJECT.